 When using this type of DDoS attack the primary aim is to overwhelm the target network with packets to random UDP ports with a forged source IP address.
-These requests force the target host to look for the application that is running on those random ports (which may or may not exist) and flood the network with Internet Control Message Protocol (ICMP) destination unreachable packets, thereby blocking legitimate requests.
+These requests force the target host to look for the application that is running on those random ports (which may or may not exist) and flood the network with Internet Control Message Protocol (ICMP) destination unreachable packets (Blackhole routing), thereby blocking legitimate requests.
 Blackhole routing is a commonly used technique used as a last resort against DDoS attacks by routing all traffic to a null route/address which inadvertently drops any packets.

-This attack can be managed by deploying perimeter defences such as Intrusion Detection Systems in a network to filter out unwanted network traffic.
-The target network would then never receive and never respond to the malicious UDP packets because the IDS would stop them.
-However, as there is a limit to the number of sessions managed by most IDS’s, they can also be susceptible to a UDP flood attack.
+This attack can be managed by deploying perimeter defences such as Intrusion Detection Systems and Anti-DDoS techniques in networks to filter out unwanted network traffic.
+The target network would then never receive nor respond to malicious UDP packets, however this does risk preventing legitimate traffic from accessing services.

-It is thought over 56% of DDoS attacks are UDP floods, which is why DDoS attack visibility is so important.
-Security analysts need to right tools to enable them to quickly determine the origins of an attack, trace it’s footprint in the network, identify the type of attack vector and if it is masking something more sinister such as a data exfiltration.
+It is thought that over 56% of DDoS attacks are UDP floods, which is why DDoS attack visibility is so important.
+Security analysts need the right tools to enable them to quickly determine the origins of an attack, trace its footprint within the network, identify the type of attack vector and if it is masking something more sinister such as data exfiltration.

-In a carrier scale network DDoS attacks is one of the key challenges facing operators today, as resources for initiating a DDoS attack are becoming more easily available, so do the scale and frequency of the attacks.
-Telesoft use un-sampled flow monitoring to provide complete network visibility, allowing for comprehensive digital forensics and analysis to assist threat investigation teams.
+In a carrier scale network DDoS attacks are an on-going challenge facing operators today, as resources for initiating a DDoS attack are becoming more readily available, so do the scale and frequency of the attacks.
+Telesoft utilises unsampled flow monitoring to provide complete network visibility, allowing for comprehensive digital forensics and analysis to assist threat investigation teams.
 As well as attack detection and mitigation using the latest threat signatures, cyber intelligence and encryption standards available.

 You may also like